jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 <figure>
 <img src="figs-ratquad/RatQuad-A.svg"
-alt="Examples of cubic splines and rational quadratic splines (RQSs) that fit into the same parallelogram.
+alt="Examples of cubic curves and rational quadratic curves (RQCs) that fit into the same parallelogram.
 The top-left curve is cubic with control points evenly spaced with respect to the end points.
 In the next the control points are unevenly spaced.
-The top-right curve illustrates the ability of cubic cplines to take an S shape.
+The top-right curve illustrates the ability of cubic curves to take an S shape.
 (Pandoc has no paragraph break in captions.)
-The bottom-left curve is a parabole, and thus is both a cubic spline and a RQS.
-The next is an elliptical RQS, and one that is like a quadrant in that it is the affine transformation of a circle quadrant.
+The bottom-left curve is a parabole, and thus is both a cubic curve and a RQC.
+The next is an elliptical RQC, and one that is like a quadrant in that it is the affine transformation of a circle quadrant.
 Finally, in the bottom-right the curve is also an elliptical arc, this one with a flatter shape." />
-<figcaption aria-hidden="true">Examples of cubic splines and rational
+<figcaption aria-hidden="true">Examples of cubic curves and rational
-quadratic splines (RQSs) that fit into the same parallelogram.
+quadratic curves (RQCs) that fit into the same parallelogram.
 The top-left curve is cubic with control points evenly spaced with respect to the end points.
 In the next the control points are unevenly spaced.
-The top-right curve illustrates the ability of cubic cplines to take an S shape.
+The top-right curve illustrates the ability of cubic curves to take an S shape.
 (Pandoc has no paragraph break in captions.)
-The bottom-left curve is a parabole, and thus is both a cubic spline and a RQS.
-The next is an elliptical RQS, and one that is like a quadrant in that it is the affine transformation of a circle quadrant.
+The bottom-left curve is a parabole, and thus is both a cubic curve and a RQC.
+The next is an elliptical RQC, and one that is like a quadrant in that it is the affine transformation of a circle quadrant.
 Finally, in the bottom-right the curve is also an elliptical arc, this one with a flatter shape.</figcaption>